-- 1. Visit http://tplinkmodem.net, and log in with the account you set for the modem router. - Go to Basic > Internet page.
+- 1. Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password you set for the modem router. - Go to Basic > Internet page.
 Select your ISP, and related information will be automatically filled in.
 For some ISPs, you may need to manually specify some information provided.
 If you can't find your ISP in the ISP List, select Other and then enter the information provided by your ISP.